TurkServer/docs/index.md

 ## Deployment

 First we have to deploy our app.
 There are two good options: [Modulus](https://modulus.io/) (very beginner-friendly) and [DigitalOcean](https://modulus.io/) (less beginner-friendly, but much more flexible).
 A fantastic tutorial that covers both options is given [here](http://meteortips.com/deployment-tutorial/).
-We'll just cover Modulus here.
+We'll only be covering Modulus in this tutorial.
+If you choose to deploy on DigialOcean (or any other cloud server) instead, simply skip ahead to the next section.
+(But first be sure to install an SSL certificate on your server, because otherwise Mechanical Turk will block the external HIT.)

-Go to the [Modulus](http://meteortips.com/deployment-tutorial/modulus/) section of the tutorial above, and follow all steps up to and including the `modulus deploy` part, at which point you should receive the URL of your new Meteor application.
+Go [here](http://meteortips.com/deployment-tutorial/modulus/) to the Modulus section of the tutorial referenced above, and follow all steps up to and including the `modulus deploy` part, at which point you should receive the URL of your new Meteor application.
 Before continuing, make the following changes to your settings.json file:

 1. Make sure you have added your Mechanical Turk key and secret.
 2. Set the sandbox field to have a value of `true`.